Ben Bryant (American football): College career

+Cincinnati (First stint)

-Bryant played in one game before redshirting his true freshman season.
+Bryant played in one game before redshirting his true freshman season at Cincinnati.
 He spent his redshirt freshman season primarily as the backup to starter Desmond Ridder but started the Bearcats' final regular season game against Memphis after Ridder suffered an injury.
 Bryant finished the season with 29 completions on 51 pass attempts for 388 yards with one touchdown and two interceptions in seven games played.
 He also spent the 2020 season as Ridder's backup and passed for 90 yards and one touchdown while rushing for 65 yards and one touchdown.

+Eastern Michigan

 Following the end of the 2020 season, Bryant transferred to Eastern Michigan.
 He completed 68.4% of his passes for 3,121 yards with 14 touchdowns and seven interceptions.
 At the end of the season Bryant re-entered the NCAA transfer portal.

+Cincinnati (Second stint)

-Bryant opted to return to Cincinnati for his final season of collegiate eligibility and was eligible to play immediately as a graduate transfer.
+Bryant opted to return to Cincinnati and was eligible to play immediately as a graduate transfer.
 He was named the starter for the Bearcats' season opener against Arkansas.
 Bryant started 11 games and passed for 2,732 yards with 21 touchdowns and seven interceptions before suffering a season-ending foot injury.
+After the Bearcats' 2023 spring practices, he entered the transfer portal for a third time.

+Northwestern

+On May 5, 2023, Bryant announced his intention to transfer to Northwestern.With the Wildcats, he started 9 games and won 6 of them.
+In a 41-13 loss vs Penn State, he suffered a right shoulder injury that sat him out for 4 games.
+In his first game back from injury, Northwestern upset Wisconsin 24-10.

 Statistics

+Professional career

+Bryant went unselected in the 2024 NFL draft.
+On July 25, 2024, Bryant signed with the New York Jets.
+He was waived two days later, after the team signed Adrian Martinez.